ChuweyBar/BigTeacherIsWatching/README.md

 <h3> Team Choice </h3>
 <p>
-    Our team elected to pursue the theme of Education.
+    Our team was originally stuck between the theme of Education and Home.
+Specifically, the issues of climate change and carbon footprint tracking from Home and the anti-cheating mechanism for Education.
+We ultimately elected to pursue the theme of Education.
 During the COVID pandemic and the transition to online learning, there has been an increase in academic dishonesty accusations and cheating.
+But, this already has a solution technologically with lockdown browsers and proctoring during live exams.
 However, the biggest issue of all was the difficulty in transition from a physical classroom experience to an fully online classroom experience.
 </p>

 <p>